wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 can cause leaks of private data or enable tracking of clients as they move between networks.

+# Operational Considerations

+## Multi-tenancy

+It is expected that clients identify a server by its long-term public key.
+Because multiple servers may be listening on the same IP or port space, the protocol is designed so that the client indicates which server it expects to respond.
+This is done with the SRV tag.

 # IANA Considerations

 ## Service Name and Transport Protocol Port Number Registry